szastupov/one-dark-pale/README.md

 # One Dark Pale

-Do you enjoy the aesthetics of One Dark the redness of your JavaScript code makes your eyes bleed?
+Do you enjoy the aesthetics of One Dark but the redness of your JavaScript code makes your eyes bleed?

 Well, try One Dark Pale 😉